rh-mobb/documentation/docs/aro/cert-manager/README.md

 # ARO Custom domain with cert-manager and LetsEncrypt

-ARO guide to deploying an ARO cluster with custom domain and automating certificate management with cert-manager and letsencrypt certificates.
+ARO guide to deploying an ARO cluster with custom domain and automating certificate management with cert-manager and letsencrypt certificates to manage the *.apps and api endpoints.

 Author: [Byron Miller](https://twitter.com/byron_miller)

+## Table of Contents

+* Do not remove this line (it will not be displayed) {:toc}

 ## Prerequisites